hashunc/UNC-CS-Course-Scheduling-mk2/README.md

 If you would like to see a complete walkthrough of setting up, running the program, and importing the `.csv` files into Google Calendar, please watch the demonstration video below:

 [![Watch the Full Demo](https://img.youtube.com/vi/TNFIEQCRf88/0.jpg)](https://youtu.be/TNFIEQCRf88)

+You are all set!
+Thank you for using the UNC COMP Course Scheduler.
+This project aims to streamline and simplify the course assignment process for the department.
+Please refer to the full demonstration video above for a step-by-step guide on setting up and running the application.